 The Company pleaded guilty to breaching the Workplace (Health, Safety and Welfare) Regulations, and was fined £600,000 and ordered to pay £38,183 costs.

 HSE commented how the failure of a “host” company to undertake and then implement an adequate risk assessment and ensure a safe system of work was in place was both tragic but completely avoidable.
-The risk was amplified by a failure to use the ample amount of advice and guidance available to employers / dutyholders and segregate the people from vehicles.
+The risk was amplified by a failure to use the ample amount of advice and guidance available to employers / duty holders and segregate the people from vehicles.

 Our advice to employers who have moving vehicles within their workplace and especially where FLT are involved is to conduct a comprehensive Workplace Transport risk assessment and where the hazard of people and vehicles coming into contact with each other exists, manage the concern and where possible eliminate the risk, by segregation of the people from the equipment.

-If this alert has raised questions or you need to discuss any other health & safety related issue do not hesitate to contact your health & safety consultant or the main office for advice / assistance.
+If this alert has raised questions or you need to discuss any other health & safety related issue do not hesitate to contact Kingfisher for advice.